thabisop/COS802_Final_Project/README.md

 > (see Section 3.2).

 Similarly, `ft_bin/` and `aligned/` start empty.
 The notebook trains or loads models and then writes files into these folders.
-The `lexicons/` folder may start empty; the JSON lexicon is downloaded into this folder on first run.
+The `lexicons/` folder also starts empty; the JSON lexicon is downloaded into this folder on first run.

 ---